Screen capture

 - obs-gnome-screencastAUR – plugin for GNOME screencast feature, supports Wayland

-- Peek — Simple screencast tool that produces GIF, APNG, WebM or MP4 animations.
-No longer under development (Jan 2023).
+- Peek — Simple screencast tool that produces GIF, APNG, WebM or MP4 animations (no longer under development as of 2023-01).

-- RecApp — User friendly screencaster written in GTK.
-Using free GStreamer modules and not depend on FFmpeg.
-No longer under development.
+- RecApp — User friendly screencaster written in GTK using free GStreamer modules and not dependent on FFmpeg (no longer under development).

 - https://recordmydesktop.sourceforge.net/ || CLI: recordmydesktop, GTK2: gtk-recordmydesktopAUR